shauqt/Bellabeat-Case-Study-Data-Analysis/README.md

 - **Smart Device Feature Usage:** An evaluation of what proportion of total users used certain features such as sleep and/or weight tracking.

 ## Part 2: Original Data Structure & Information
+The orginal smart device data consisted of .....

+After data wrangling, the final strucure of

 ## Part 3: Executive Summary (Overview of Findings)